 We tested each browser on a MacBook Air running the latest operating system.
 We performed six tests for each browser:

-Clearly, Safari is the winner here, with Chrome finishing second and Firefox close behind.
-Internet Explorer was by far the slowest of all browsers tested, but as it’s included only with Windows, its inclusion here isn’t terribly surprising.
+Safari is the winner here, with Chrome finishing second and Firefox close behind.
+Internet Explorer was by far the slowest of all browsers tested, but as it’s included only with Windows, its inclusion here is manageable.

 ➡ How to change Safari background on iPhone